JS-Knights/Carto/README.md

 # Carto
-It’s a frontend design for shopping website with basic html CSS and JavaScript.
+Itâ€™s a frontend template for a shopping website with basic HTML, CSS, and JavaScript.

+Copy the files and integrate your products and information to create a well-designed, online store.

+Features:
+- shopping cart
+- main page (index.html)
+- payments page